Passover or Easter - which should I celebrate?

 Here’s the clincher

-It is interesting to note that in the Passover week when Jesus was crucified that Friday, which most churches now call Good Friday; it was Nisan 14 - the preparation day when the lambs were sacrificed late in the afternoon by the Jews of that time period - the same time that Jesus, Yahshua the Messiah was hung on the cross to die.
+It is interesting to note that in the Passover week when Jesus was crucified ; it was still Nisan 14 - the preparation day when the lambs were sacrificed late in the afternoon by the Jews of that time period - the same time that Jesus, Yahshua the Messiah was hung on the cross to die.

 And, if Jesus and His disciples were the only ones who held the Passover meal (called the last supper) at the time specified in the Old testament by Yahweh (see Exodus 12 and Numbers 9) , at the beginning of Nisan 14, how do we justify that He was the Passover lamb which was supposed to have been slain at the BEGINNING of Nisan 14 instead of at the end which had become the erroneous Jewish practice?